-That is the first key point: quantum theory has a specific causal process, Process 1, which produces a nontrivial effect of an agent's choice upon the physical description of the system being examined. ["Nature" will eventually choose between "Yes" and "No", but I focus here on the prior Process 1, the agent's choice.]
+That is the first key point: quantum theory has a specific causal process, Process 1, which produces a nontrivial effect of an agent's action upon the physical description of the system being examined.

 5.1.
 Free choices

 The second key point is this: the agent's choices are "free choices," in the specific sense specified below.